IBM/AMLSim/README.md

 ```

 ## 2. Build and launch the transaction simulator (Java)
-Parameters for the simulator are defined at "general" section of `conf.json`.
+Parameters for the simulator are defined at the "general" section of `conf.json`.

 ```json5
 {